sav-che/TL-2/Authors/Linnaeus, Carl (from 1761 Carl von Linné) {std. L.}.md

-> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/item/104137#page/87/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/page/33355158) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Linnaeus, Carl (from 1761: Carl von Linné) (1707-1778), Swedish botanist, physician and zoologist; Dr. med.
-Harderwijk 1735; in the Netherlands 1735-1738, for the greater part of the time as physician to George Clifford at the Hartecamp near Haarlem; from 1738-1741 practicing physician at Stockholm; professor of medicine and botany at Uppsala 1741-1778; founder of modern plant systematics and nomenclature. (*L.*).
+Harderwijk 1735; in the Netherlands 1735-1738, for the greater part of the time as physician to George Clifford at the Hartecamp near Haarlem; from 1738-1741 practicing physician at Stockholm; professor of medicine and botany at Uppsala 1741-1778; founder of modern plant systematics and nomenclature.
+**Abbreviated name**: *L.*

 #### Herbarium and types